pretix/pretix-docs/docs/topics/payment/bank-transfer.md

  - amount
  - reference
  - payer
- - IBAN
+ - IBAN (optional)
- - BIC
+ - BIC (optional)

-IBAN and BIC can be omitted for non-SEPA transactions.
+Refund files cannot be generated if IBAN and BIC are not provided here.

 You have two options: importing bank data for all events on the organizer level, or importing bank data for a single event.
 We recommend the first option, unless you have separate bank accounts for every event you are hosting.